 Log into The Compass and click on Search for career advisors.
 When filling in the fields, keep in mind that a broad search will result in a greater number of options.
 You do not have to fill in all the fields!
 Once you find someone you would like to contact, email him or her first to introduce yourself and ask about their availability.
 It is often more convenient for the advisor to talk on the phone or meet in person than to exchange emails.

 Here are some other suggestions:

-- Ask for a few minutes of their time to inquire about career information and/or advice.
+- Ask for a few minutes of their time to ask about career information and/or get advice.
 Remember that you are building a network of personal contacts in addition to gathering information.

 - Be prepared to share your resume if asked.

 - Send a thank you note and ask for a follow up call or meeting if that would be helpful to you.

 We hope you will spread the word about the Career Advisor program to other alumni and parents.
 We could always use more advisors.
 And if you are someone who has utilized the services of a career advisor, we hope that you will consider becoming a career advisor yourself.[back to top]